catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli.rst

       .. group-tab:: pip

-        To install Catalyst Cloud API Client using pip, we need to create and activate a **virtual environment** to install packages to.
+        To install the Catalyst Cloud API Client using pip, we need to create and activate a **virtual environment** to install packages to.

         .. include:: cli/virtualenv.rst

-        We can now install Catalyst Cloud API Client into the virtual environment.
+        We can now install the Catalyst Cloud API Client into the virtual environment.

-        To install Catalyst Cloud API Client using pip, simply run the following command:
+        To install the package, run the following command:

         .. code-block:: bash